panmitz/SPARQL-Burger/README.md

 </details>

 ### 6. Create a SPARQL Update query
+Quite similarly we can exploit graph patterns to create a SPARQL Update query (in the DELETE/INSERT form).

 <details>
  <summary>Show example</summary>

-Quite similarly we can exploit graph patterns to create a SPARQL Update query (in the DELETE/INSERT form)
 ```python
 from SPARQLBurger.SPARQLQueryBuilder import *